Panel-Based Research for Decision Support with Multiple AI Models

 How does the decision receipt feature support panel-based research?

 ConvergePanel's decision receipt documents the panel session: the question asked, the models queried, the consensus score, the flagged disagreements, and the synthesis.
-This creates a reviewable record of the research behind a decision — useful for accountability, team communication, and future learning.
+This creates a reviewable record of the research behind a decision — useful for accountability, team communication, and future learning from past decisions.

 Explore related pages